TheArtificial/pokemon-icons/README.md

 ## Contributing

+Each icon is designed as vectors but snapped to a 32 x 32 grid.
+Style and color approach should be easy to discern from the existing art.

 - Fork this repository
 - Place 4 files matching that number and name under the `_icons` directory:
   1. A 32 x 32 SVG in `_icons/SVG`